Ruso, North Dakota

-Ruso is a hamlet in McLean County, North Dakota, United States.
+Ruso is an incorporated tiny city in McLean County, North Dakota, in the United States.
 The population was one at the 2020 census, making Ruso the least populous incorporated place in North Dakota.
+It is tied with Monowi, Nebraska, as the least populated community in the United States that is currently inhabited.
+There are no longer any businesses or services in Ruso; but said to be present is a FLDS compound that has been of concern to the Attorney General of the state.

 History

-Ruso was founded and named on July 17, 1906 and named either after a Russian word meaning "south of us" or from the first two letters in both of the words "South Russia" by an agent who brought in immigrants from Russia.
-The city incorporated on July 7, 1909.
+Ruso was founded and named on July 17, 1906, and named either after a Russian word meaning "south of us" or from the first two letters in both of the words "South Russia" by an agent who brought in immigrants from Russia.
+Ruso was incorporated as a city on July 7, 1909.

 The city lost its last business in 1956.

+Three tornadoes struck the Ruso area on August 15, 2022, flipping over farm equipment and anhydrous tanks.